Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Absolutely."

-If there was one thing no Stoneback would *ever* turn down it was… well, actually food was probably second on the list.
+If there was one thing no Stoneback would *ever* turn down it was... well, actually food was probably second on the list.
 No point in pretending to be something he wasn’t!

 Maybe he’d finally have a chance with Myun... she *did* have the day off tomorrow...